greglamb/dashboard/README.md

 - The window title bar is a darker blue (`#000C66`) to stand out.
 - All functionality is done in vanilla JavaScript, CSS, and HTML.
 No frameworks or build tools required.
-- Code is now split into multiple files under the `js` folder for better maintainability and separation of concerns.
+- Code is split into multiple files under the `js` folder for better maintainability and separation of concerns.

-Have fun experimenting with the layout, and feel free to customize the default grid size, window dimensions, or any other behavior in `js/` files.
+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+## Created with Assistance

+This project was created with the assistance of ChatGPT.
+Feel free to customize any parts of the code as needed.